 Seth Overton of Chatham, Connecticut… The “downtown” portion of Chatham that was to separate in 1841 to become the current town of Portland.
 He was the contractor for the building of the ship USS CONNECTICUT and was proud of this vessel that he based a couple more ships (smaller) on the design built for speed.

-By most accounts, Seth had been a colourful character and was heavily involved in local business and shipping, keeping a wharf and store in Chatham along the CT River and serving as his own captain for various voyages.
+By most accounts, Seth had been an extroverted character and was heavily involved in local business and shipping, keeping a wharf and store in Middletown along the CT River, crossing over from Chatham in the ferry, and serving as his own captain for various voyages.
 There were several contemporaries of Seth’s that remarked that he “was found of creating disputes” and at times behaved as a bit of a scrapper.
 It was suspected at one point that he was trading with the enemy – British shipping.
 However it turned out that he was trading inferior goods to Tory merchants as a cover while smuggling supplies up to Patriot troops by way of the Hudson River; he would have needed to have a cover to get by the British and sympathizers.
 He was captured at one point and was set as a prisoner aboard the prison ship JERSEY in NY harbour.
 In his own papers he relates that he had some hand in the building in Pettipaug (now Essex) Connecticut of the war ship OLIVER CROMWELL, (likely that he crossed over from Long Island to help if this is the case), that he was directly involved in the building of Fort Constitution in 1775 (Putnam County, NY), left his boat to join as a volunteer soldier to serve in Saratoga in 1777, taken prisoner and placed on the prison hulk JERSEY at anchor in NY Harbour, (“and beaten with extreme vigor“), aided in “short campaigns in defense of the coast“, and only one actual cruise in a privateer before being employed by Major John Davis for over a year in transporting clothing and supplies as stated a little bit above in this paragraph.
 I hope to put together a more comprehensive biography for this exceptional man which I hope might bring him more into the light of the local history.
 Despite a well-meaning veteran’s marker planted at his grave, Seth was not ever in the US Navy much less a captain in it… Rather, he was a sanctioned privateer (the row galley REGULATOR, seemingly another privateer sloop GOVERNOR CLINTON, and the boat HUMBIRD.
 After the war he became a merchant ship master, involved directly in shipbuilding and trade, had his own wharf in Chatham (Portland), CT.

-It is interesting to note that Seth has a reputation among some of his descendants for being “a pirate”, or more accurately, a sanctioned privateer.
+It is interesting to note that Seth has a reputation among some of his descendants for being “a pirate”, or a highly successful privateer.
 However, in Seth’s own letters and later admission in his pension application, he only was commissioned for a single cruise as a privateer ship’s master.
 This was in July of 1781 in the row galley REGULATOR, 4 guns and 16 men.
 On 26 September of that year, Seth captured the British vessel RESTORATION which was condemned in a court in Hartford.
 There is another record that Seth does not seem to recall in his application papers in which Seth commanded the privateer sloop GOVERNOR CLINTON and on 19 December 1782 he captured the enemy privateer sloop DOLPHIN bound for the British Garrison with fuel (wood for burning) and provisions.

-Seth had a short-lived partnership with an Isaac Riley in Chatham (1795-1796), then thereafter on his own, and later served in the Connecticut State Militia, retiring as a general, of which he was immensely proud.
+Seth had a short-lived mercantile partnership in Middletown with an Isaac Riley of Chatham (1795-1796), then thereafter on his own, and later served in the Connecticut State Militia, retiring as a general, of which he was immensely proud.
 During his later days he apparently would walk about town in his General’s coat and prefer to be referred to as “General”.
 I would look at a “Riot on Main St.” by Doris Sherrow for a window into Seth’s life.
-He was, before becoming involved with the State militia, a merchant ship master and in keeping with the customs of the day was called “captain” as a courtesy.
-This was not because of his service as a privateer.
+He was, before becoming involved with the State militia, a merchant ship master and in keeping with the customs of the day was called “captain” as a courtesy; this was not because of his service as a privateer.
 But add to this that in October 1796, he was commissioned a Captain in the 2d Infantry, 23d Regiment of the CT State Militia, so this also is a consideration, a Major in May 1799, and Lt-Colonel Comdt. in May 1802.
 Brigadier-General in May 1807.
 Retired 25 May 1809.
 His remains are in the old Portland Burying Ground.

-I have had the honour of sharing information with and conferring with Doris Sherrow-Heidenis and with Gail Kramer “Overton” Mason – a direct descendant of Seth through his eldest son, Seth Jr. I have collected quite a few of Seth’s letters, his letter book, and pretty much all his correspondence to and from the Federal Pensions Office, but what I really lack is his image; Gail told me that when she was perhaps 12 or 13, her mother brought her along to visit a cousin who at that time lived in the “Seth Overton House” in Portland.
+I have had the honour of sharing information with and conferring with Doris Sherrow-Heidenis and with Gail Kramer “Overton” Mason – the latter a direct descendant of Seth through his eldest son, Seth Jr. I have collected quite a few of Seth’s letters, his letter book, and pretty much all his correspondence to and from the Federal Pensions Office, but what I really lack is his image; Gail told me that when she was perhaps 12 or 13, her mother brought her along to visit a cousin who at that time lived in the “Seth Overton House” in Portland.
 Over the fireplace was a painting of a man that she was told was her ancestor, Seth Overton… Sea Captain, Militia General, and RevWar veteran.
 After they left for home, Gail never saw the portrait again.
 Gail passed away on 28 Oct 2011.
 It is supposed that the portrait wound up with one cousin or another.
 If, by any chance, anyone reading this should have an idea of where it might be, do reach out!
 I would love to document it, even if the location must be kept private.

 Please keep in mind that this is a work in progress… Expect corrections and updates.
 DO reach out to me with questions or anything you might have to add!